 Homes built before WWII often have foundations with limited steel reinforcement, and with foundation wall-thicknesses of only 6 inches.
 In new constructions, 8-inch thick foundation walls are required for two-story homes.
 To compound the challenge, those old foundations are not always adequately waterproofed.
 If you have ever lived in an old home with a leaky basement, you either know the challenges of keeping it dry or have come to accept the constant smell of mold.

 Older homes have shiplap (individual boards) as a substrate behind siding.
-New constructions require the use of plywood sheets to create a strong building diaphragm that will resist the lateral forces of an earthquake, sometimes combined with large structural steel members to create a strong frame when large areas of glass are desired.
+New constructions require the use of plywood sheets to create a strong building diaphragm that will resist the lateral forces of an earthquake, sometimes combined with large structural steel that undergoes structural steel fabrication to create a strong frame when large areas of glass are desired.

 Seattle’s older homes often do not capitalize on our beautiful water, mountain and city skyline views, and opening up those homes with larger windows adds to the structural challenge.
-Our wonderful summer weather encourages large openings to exterior decks and terraces, through the use of sliding, or slide-fold door systems.
+Our wonderful summer weather encourages large openings to exterior decks you can recreate with your own timber decking kits, through the use of sliding, or slide-fold door systems.
 Modern design can blur the lines between indoors and outdoors, creating a closer connection to nature.

 In the photo: This 1920’s home in Seattle overlooks Lake Washington, through new sliding glass doors and triple-pane windows.
 Interior renovations included updated kitchen and baths, energy efficient LED lighting, and a modern high-efficiency heating and ventilating system.